-- 1. The eligible leave period of four (4) weeks begins on the date the employee requests leave to care for an eligible family member with a serious health condition. - 2.
-Eligible employees may receive a total Paid Caregiver Leave benefit of four (4) weeks; this program shall provide for payment to the employee from the fifteenth (15th) day of the qualifying event for a maximum of two (2) weeks of PCL benefits at seventy percent (70%) of current salary. - 3.
-Notwithstanding the provisions of Article 14.9, during the waiting period only, employees may elect to use sick leave, vacation, compensatory time or unpaid leave time. - 4.
+- 1. The eligible leave period of four (4) weeks begins on the date the employee requests leave to care for an eligible family member with a serious health condition. - Eligible employees may receive a total Paid Caregiver Leave benefit of four (4) weeks; this program shall provide for payment to the employee from the fifteenth (15th) day of the qualifying event for a maximum of two (2) weeks of PCL benefits at seventy percent (70%) of current salary. - Notwithstanding the provisions of Article 14.9, during the waiting period only, employees may elect to use sick leave, vacation, compensatory time or unpaid leave time. - 4.
 During the four (4) weeks of PCL, the employee may, if he/she so desires, elect to use all, or part, of his/her accumulated but unused sick leave in order to make up any difference between one hundred percent (100%) of his/her gross wages and the amount which he/she receives under the PCL program, provided that all new (current year) sick leave accruals are exhausted before an employee may use the available balance in his/her old sick leave bank.
-If an employee exhausts all sick leave benefits, other approved leave may be granted by the Appointing Authority. - 5.
-PCL must be taken as one continuous block of leave and may not be taken intermittently. - 6.
+If an employee exhausts all sick leave benefits, other approved leave may be granted by the Appointing Authority.
+PCL must be taken as one continuous block of leave and may not be taken 5.

+- PCL must be taken as one continuous block of leave and may not be taken intermittently.
 Any PCL which is granted for reasons permissible under FMLA leave shall count toward the twelve (12) week per year limitation.

-7. While an employee is paid PCL benefits, vacation accruals shall cease.
+While an employee is paid PCL benefits, vacation accruals shall cease.
 Holidays shall be paid at the PCL benefit rate as set forth in item #2.

-This MOU remains in full force and effect until August 1, 2019 and may be extended thereafter by mutual agreement of the parties.
+DURATION This MOU remains in full force and effect until the expiration of the current collective bargaining agreement, dated April 24, 2017 through April 23, 2020, and may be extended thereafter by mutual agreement of the parties.